amussab/ICS321Project/README.md

 # ICS321Project

-This is the project for our Introduction to Databases course (ICS321)
+This is the project for our Database Systems course (ICS321)